AlinGhita/TestCases/README.md

 **Test Objective**: Test the login by using incorrect credentials.

 **Steps to reproduce:**
-1. Go to site.com/login
+1. Go to www.linkedin.com
-2. Add incorrect user/pass
+2. Add incorrect username & password
 3. Observe if user can login

 **Expected Result**: User should not be able to login

-**Test Data**: User: test & Pass: 123
+**Test Data**: User: test & Pass: 1234

 ---

 **Test Objective**: Test "Remember me" functionality by checking the box.

 **Steps to reproduce:**
-1. Go to site.com/login
+1. Go to www.linkedin.com
-2. Add correct user/pass and check "Remember me" box
+2. Add correct username & password and check "Remember me" box
 3. Observe if user can login
-4. After login, exit your browser, and come back again to site.com/login and check if you are still logged in
+4. After login, exit your browser, and come back again to www.linkedin.com and check if you are still logged in

 **Expected Result**: Credentials should be saved and user won't have to enter them again